assist-project/state-machine-bug-finder/ARTIFACT.md

     > python2.7 ssh-mapper/paramiko/mapper/mapper.py -l localhost:7000 -s localhost:7001 -c Dropbear

 The mapper is listening on local port 7000 for inputs (e.g. 'KEXINIT') to execute on the SSH implementation listening at local port 7001.
-Finally, in a third terminal, we execute **SMBugFinder** on the arguments included in the argument file 'args/dropbear-v2020.81', telling it, in addition, to validate the bugs using the `-vb` option.
+Finally, in a third terminal, we execute **SMBugFinder** on the arguments included in the argument file 'args/dropbear-v2020.81', telling it to validate the bugs using the `-vb` option.

     > java -jar target/sm-bug-finder.jar args/dropbear-v2020.81 -vb

-This should produce the output:
+This should produce output which includes:

 ```
 --------------------------------------------------------------------------------